-A stockade was built here in the year 1672.
-Before the construction of the Erie Canal, all the business between the Lakes was interchanged by means of a land carriage from this place to Lewiston.
-Half a mile below the Falls under the bank are Catlin's Caves, a visit to which no traveller will be likely to regret.
+Canal, all the business between the Lakes was interchanged by means of a land carriage from this place to Lewiston.
+Half a mile below the Falls under the bank are Catlin's Caves, a visit to which no traveler will be likely to regret.
 Vast quantities of calcareous tufa or petrified moss are found here in all stages of its petrifying process.
-On the other side, nearly opposite, is Bender's Cave, a place thought by some, to be worthy of a special visit.
+On the other side nearly opposite is Bender's Cave.